 What Do Cows Eat Other than Grass?

 Most grain feeds for cows contain a mixture of ground corn, oats, wheat bran, and soybean oil meal or linseed meal.
-There are also supplements available that provide vital nutrients to the beef cow and increase protein uptake in dairy cows.
+Some supplements are available that provide vital nutrients to the beef cow and increase protein uptake in dairy cows.

 Grain supplementation can increase a dairy cow’s productivity and give a young heifer the protein she needs to develop to her full potential.